 In modern cannabis cultivation and breeding, there are a huge number of varieties available.
-Many years of intense mixing and hybridization have created a huge spectrum across these three primary varieties.
+Many years of intense mixing, ( here are some of the best strains to mix), and hybridization have created a huge spectrum across these three primary varieties.

 Some key differences between Indica and Sativa marijuana types are the height of the plants, the length between buds, the size and shape of the leaves, the odor, the quality of the smoke, and the chemical properties themselves.
 In general, Indica is wide and robust while Sativa is long and thin.